BUILDING PEACE AT HOME IN GHANA’S COCOA COMMUNITIES

 “It is good that he went to the training.
 [Without] this, the unity, love, and care wouldn’t be there, because every day in my community, there are fights and quarrels between spouses, but in my home, there are no issues.”

-From 2016 to 2020, the MASO programme has been focusing on creating employment opportunities for youth (aged 18-25) in Ghana’s cocoa communities.
-Its focus is to link young people to quality employment or start their own businesses in Ghana’s cocoa sector.
+From 2016 to 2020, the MASO programme was focused on creating employment opportunities for youth (aged 18-25) in Ghana’s cocoa communities.
+The programme worked to link young people to quality employment or start their own businesses in Ghana’s cocoa sector, and train young farmers and entrepreneurs to expand their cocoa-related business to create further employment opportunities.
 MASO is part of the Youth Forward initiative, a partnership led by The MasterCard Foundation, Overseas Development Institute, Global Communities, Solidaridad, NCBACLUSA and GOAL.

 Watch Emmanuel’s story and find out how the MASO programme benefited him both financially and personally: